mia-platform/documentation/docs/marketplace/tutorials/create-a-rag-application.md

 ### Generate embeddings from a webpage

-From the _API Portal_ We can make a request to the `api/embeddings/generate` API by expanding the corresponding card and clicking on "Try it out".
+From the _API Portal_ we can make a request to the `api/embeddings/generate` API by expanding the corresponding card and clicking on "Try it out".

 ![Embeddings generate API](../img/embeddings-generate-api.png)